Automation & AI

 • CRM updates

-• Invoice/admin workflows
+• Invoice/admin workflows that reduce duplicate entry

-• Staff onboarding tasks
+• Staff onboarding tasks with fewer missed handoffs

 AI Document Processing